Sunday, August 18th, 1996 http://adamkhan.net/rambles/tira-saunters

 Back through the first little town and onto the north-south highway I shoot past a family trotting dustily with two donkey carts.
 Continuing south past Tira, the next town is Kochav Yair, where Ehud Barak lived while he was Chief of Staff of the army and maybe still does.
 It’s a middle-class town, much of it built all at once, and many Tel Aviv suburbanites who wanted out of apartments bought houses here.
 I remember being outraged at the bright white houses with bright red roofs when I came here a few years ago, thinking that this style was an affront to the lovely subtle browns of the surrounding land, that it spoke of a supreme disinterest in the land itself.
 Supercilious me, I remember condemning the whole Zionist project because of it, praising the Arabs as being more respectful to the land they love, as they seem to build in order to blend in with it.
 But oh me of little faith.
 If I have such feelings about the earth, why don’t I trust them?
 If earth is so much, it doesn’t need self-righteous do-gooders to look after it.
 For the residents of Kochav Yair may think they can shut themselves off from the fact that they live in the Judean Hills and not along the Mediterranean, but the land has already gotten to them; the early houses already look different.
 Baked by the relentless sun of only a few summers, the roofs are no longer bright red but a kind of pale peach.
 The walls, darkened by rain, dust and dirt, are no longer white but a muddy grey.
 The houses are being assimilated into the landscape.
 Perhaps the Arabs also built in gaudy colors.
 Perhaps everyone does — just like those ancient purported masters of taste, the Greeks.

 The residential streets of Kochav Yair are clean and full of trees and plants — and if it wasn’t so hot probably full of kids playing too.
-It remind me of Las Vegas because it all still seems so transplanted.
+I’m reminded of Las Vegas because it all still seems so transplanted.
 Glimpses through gaps between the houses reveal the surrounding desert, and I suspect that to most of the residents this is less a source of serenity than of despair.

 I’ve given up hope of finding a nice little cafe or bar to sit down and read my book — this isn’t Tel Aviv — but here I can’t even find a corner shop.
 Where do these people buy their milk?
 What looks like it might be the center of town doesn’t have any shops but it does have a country club.
 A sign says the club is for residents of the town only and their guests.
 There’s a huge parking lot despite nobody here living further than a ten-minute walk away; the car is to be the compensation for the paucity of development-town life.
 I, non-resident and non-guest, feign moodiness and enter.
 There are two swimming pools, the first with a semi-circular glass covering now open for the summer but that probably closes over for the winter.
 The second is making a regular thudding noise, and is for children only — it’s a wave-making pool!
 Consolation perhaps for not being along the coast?
 There’s an open-air restaurant too (not a McDonald’s).
 The grown-ups seem a bit miserable, but I don’t see why they should be; their kids are safe, their houses are lovely, and isn’t it nice to loll around communal swimming pools on deck-chairs with your neighbors?